by Matt Slick

 " . . . no one, relying on his own skill, shall,--in matters of faith, and of morals pertaining to the edification of Christian doctrine,--wresting the sacred Scripture to his own senses, presume to interpret the said sacred Scripture contrary to that sense which holy mother Church,--whose it is to judge of the true sense and interpretation of the holy Scriptures,--hath held and doth hold," (Trent, Session 4, "Decree Concerning the Edition, and the Use, of the Sacred Books").

 I must ask, which is more authoritative, Trent or Scripture?

-Therefore, if we believe what the word of God tells us, then we cannot also believe what the Council of Trent teaches because the Council of Trent says we are not to be fully convinced in our own minds.
+Therefore, if we believe what the Word of God tells us, then we cannot also believe what the Council of Trent teaches because the Council of Trent says that we are not to be fully convinced in our own minds.
 The Roman Catholic Church contradicts Scripture.